SiddharthMathurDeveloper/Networking/Notes.md

 -  So clients access servers to make use of a service that the server is providing.
 A website will serve a web page to a client which is then displayed on your computer as an example.

+- Server / Computing device / one physical computer will be listening on different port numbers for different protocols.

  ***So notice a server is providing a service or functionality to clients in what's called a client server model.***